 Goal: Improve or maintain hydrologic conditions, water quality, or physical habitats for the support of SGCN in freshwater systems within high ranking basins.

-Objective 1: By 2017, assist partners to enhance hydrologic conditions, water quality, or physical habitats in 100 stream miles within high ranking basins.
+Objective 1: By 2018, assist partners to enhance hydrologic conditions, water quality, or physical habitats in 120 stream miles or complete at least 90 acres of wetland restoration within high ranking basins.

 Description: The USFWS and The Nature Conservancy (TNC) have recently completed several threats assessments on basins in the panhandle.
 These assessments have identified key sites in need of restoration or improved management.
 In order to effectively focus conservation efforts, we will work with partners to develop plans for improving these sites and assist with project implementation.
 Impaired sites and potentials projects identified outside of these threats assessments would also be considered for funding.